CornellDataScience/IntSys-Seedling/README.md

 # Seedling Classification
 Creating a mobile application to classify maize seedlings and 11 different types of weed seedlings that are usually found growing in maize plots.

-Team Members: Cora Wu, Jenna Kressin, Joe Campbell, Katie Yang
+Team Members: Katie Yang, Cora Wu, Jenna Kressin, Joe Campbell

 Our project will include:
  * Classification Model